GitGetGotUp/Coding-HSG_Project/README.md

 # Coding-HSG_Project

-This is a group project for the HSG course:
+This is a project for the HSG course:
 3,793 | 4,799: Skills: Programming - Introduction Level.

 We took the economics data set from the tidyverse library, global_economy data set